MageMCU/MageMCU/README.md

 			- Sign and Date
 	- The motivation behind this type of an agreement, there is not enough all-around laboratories in our public schools for vocational readiness.
 Let's get America back to work.

-## Tentative Disclaimer

-- Any products, services, and/or mediums like youtube videos described here on the ***MageMCU Github Account*** are considered unintentional and purely coincidental promotions and thereby to make clear any idea of such promotions should be interpreted solely as intended for the use for educational purposes only...
-- The MageMCU Github account is actively hacking away on experimental software for the Arduino Uno Rev3.
-This includes testing and updating the software.
-Keep it simple.
-- This page is meant for the author and belays with the author.
-If anyone disagrees with its content, please contact the author...
-	- Jesse Carpenter doing business as Carpenter Software LC - Email: carpenter.software.lc@gmail.com
-- Please follow the ***Disclaimers*** and ***Terms*** in each of the depositories.
-- MageMCU Repository revised 20240701

 ## BUG FIXES

 - In the Joystick.h file, the algorithm uses abs() function but it uses the (int) integer type instead of a float...